WaqasJaved1/na-ahl/README.md

 [Download APK](https://github.com/WaqasJaved1/na-ahl/raw/master/na-ahl.apk)

+Playing Guide

+Click on left side of screen to jump from left->right and right->left In mid air press right side of screen to hold ball in mid air till power goes off.

 This is a small game to demonstrate the basic unity elements like scenes, sprites environment etc, with coding in C# for enemy sprites and demonstrate the use of android touch by playing a simple game.

 It is given a creative touch according to nowadays trend in Pakistan.
 The running sprite is imran khan strugling to get through following stages